GKuldeepak-Knoldus/Maven_Assignment/README.md

 ---------------------------------------------------------------------------------------------------------------------------
 ## Running the Module
-- Run the Calculator class.
-It will run all the other class on which the Calculator_impl is depended.
+- Run the call_Calculator class.
+It will run all the other class on which the call_Calculator is depended.